 I'll also send you other recipes I know you'll love.
 Unsubscribe at any time.

 The traditional holiday dinner gets a vegetable-centric makeover when you serve mild and buttery winter squash filled with seasoned quinoa, chickpeas, and tomatoes.
-Colorful Vegan Stuffed Acorn Squash is seasonal favorite perfect for Thanksgiving.
+Colorful Vegan Stuffed Acorn Squash is seasonal favorite perfect for a Mediterranean diet Thanksgiving.

-A complete meal on their own, they're also delicious with your favorite sides like mashed potatoes and mushroom gravy.
+A complete meal on their own, they're also delicious with your favorite sides like mashed potatoes with mushroom gravy and roasted Brussels Sprouts with pomegranate seeds.

 And though it may seem like a complicated dish to prepare, it's actually quite easy.
 Plus you can save time by cooking the quinoa a few days in advance, or by making the quinoa stuffing for the squash ahead of time.